tnahs/hlts/app/flat/static/pages/beta/welcome.md

 <br>

-For a more details please visit the [HLTS Beta](/beta/main) page.
+For a more details please visit the [HLTS Beta Notes](/beta/main) page.
 And for more information on how to use HLTS please visit the [HLTS Manual](/manual/main)!